Stan Goff

-Stan Goff (born November 12, 1951, in San Diego, California) is an American anti-war activist, writer, and blogger.
-Prior to his activism Goff had a long career in the U.S. armed forces, serving in the United States Army from 1970 to 1996 with two breaks in service.
+Stan Goff (born November 12, 1951, in San Diego, California) is an American writer, anti-war activist and former special forces soldier.
+Goff served in the United States Army from 1970 to 1996 with two breaks in service.
 After retiring from the military he became a political activist, adopting anti-imperialist, feminist, and socialist/Marxist views, and is now a Christian.
 He is an active blogger and is the author of several books, including Hideous Dream (2000), Full-Spectrum Disorder: The Military in the New American Century (2004), Energy War (2006), Sex & War (2006), Borderline - Reflections on War, Sex, and Church (2015), "Mammon's Ecology - Metaphysic of the Empty Sign" (2018), and "Tough Gynes - Violent Women in Film as Honorary Men" (2019).
 He has also been a contributor to CounterPunch and Huffington Post.